ysglh/DeepVideoAnalytics/readme.md

 - Explore data, manually run code & tasks without UI via a jupyter notebook [explore.ipynb](experiments/Notebooks/explore.ipynb)
 - [Some documentation on design decision, architecture and deployment](/notes/readme.md).

+##### self-promotion: If you are interested in Healthcare & Machine Learning please take a look at my another Open Source project [Computational Healthcare](http://www.computationalhealthcare.com)

 ## Models included out of the box
 **We take significant efforts to ensure that following models (code+weights included) work without having to write any code.**